carlevans719/react-example/README.md

 There are two steps:

-- define the rules in webpack.config.js
+- update webpack.config.js
 - import the css where it is needed

 ### webpack.config.js

+Add a rule to rules:

 ```js
 {